ase379/gpprofile2017/README.md

 Automatically exported from code.google.com/p/gpprofile2011.

-Fork with proper support for Delphi unicode versions (Delphi 2010 and higher).
+Fork with proper support for Delphi unicode versions (Delphi XE and higher).
 The fork starts with version 1.4.0.

 Unit names with namespaces are supported now.